mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 nothing # hide
 ```
-For instance, to display the active power flows at branches in megawatts, we can use the following code:
+For instance, to display the active power flow at the "from" bus end of the branch in megawatts, we can use the following code:
 ```@repl ComputationPowersCurrentsLosses
 system.base.power.value * powers.from.active
 ```